 What Causes Performance Anxiety?

 Identifying the cause of mental conditions and disorders can be challenging and it may be difficult to pinpoint a specific cause or trigger.
-For most people suffering from any type of anxiety, including stage fright, the causes are a combination of genetic and environmental factors, including:
+For most people experiencing from any type of anxiety, including stage fright, the causes are a combination of genetic and environmental factors, including:

 - Inherited traits: Many anxiety disorders are genetic.
 Still, it isn’t entirely clear if the presence of an anxiety condition is due to genetics or due to learned behavior.
 It is likely a combination of both.